babashka/cli/README.md

 mycli --org.babashka.cli/completion-snippet powershell | Out-String | Invoke-Expression
 ```

+Currently, `babashka.cli` only prints the snippet to stdout.
+It does not write
+files or edit your shell config for you.

 Subcommands and options complete out of the box.
 Descriptions come from the same
 `:desc` (options) and `:doc` (subcommands) you already write for `--help`, and
 are shown by zsh, fish and powershell (bash completes values only).
 A `:no-doc`